 Ahoy, me hearties!
 Scalawag pirates have plundered the high seas of Orange County, California and captured good ol’ St. Nick and Mrs. Claus.
 They want to put an end to Christmas and ruin the holiday season for everyone.
 But with the help of landlubbers young and old, cheer on Santa as he saves the day in Pirates Take Christmas! presented by Pirates Dinner Adventure, the “World’s Most Interactive Dinner Show!”

 Your swashbuckling adventure begins with a pre-show performance in the saloon waiting area where a variety of complimentary tray-passed appetizers are served.
 For the adults, libations of the alcoholic variety are available for purchase at the bar.
-But if it’s loot your lads and lasses seek, there are merchandise counters, and face painting available in exchange for your gold doubloons (that’s money in pirate speak).
+But if it’s loot your lads and lasses seek, there are merchandise counters and face painting available in exchange for your gold doubloons.

 During this time, you’ll also be introduced to your assigned pirate mascot, whom you cheer on the duration of the main show.
 We got Antonio, the fearless yellow buccaneer.
 But there’s also an orange, red, blue, purple, and green pirate.
 Each colored pirate represents a section in the auditorium where you’ll be seated.
 After the pre-show merriment, proceed to Treasure Bay Theatre where the main spectacle ensues.

 Treasure Bay is quite an impressive theatrical set composing of an indoor lagoon with an authentically replicated 18th-century Spanish galleon anchored right in the center.
 Surrounding the ship is a hexagonal showroom with tiered seating for the audience/diners.
 Each side is designated a color that corresponds with your assigned pirate mascot.